 It is not once, there are four times a year one lights a Yahrzeit candle, also known as the Memorial Candle.
-According to our teachings in Judaism, even on the most joyous of holidays and festivals, we remember our beloveds that have past on.
+According to our teachings in Judaism, even on the most joyous of holidays and festivals, we remember our beloveds that have passed on.
 For their memories live on Forever in Our Hearts and our thoughts.

 The Anniversary of the date of death of your beloved, it is called the Yahrzeit.
 It is customary to light the Yahrzeit according to the Hebrew Day and Hebrew Month for the Yahrzeit.

-Since the calendar follows the Lunar Moon, those dates will rarely follow the Secular Calendar date your beloved had past on.
+Since the calendar follows the Lunar Moon, those dates will rarely follow the Secular Calendar date your beloved had passed on.
 It is best to obtain a Hebrew Calendar to assist you.
 The Secular Calendar and the Hebrew Calendar days, months are combined so you need not two calendars in your home or office.